cdlampley/cdlampley.github.io/bookreviewpolicy.md

 You may submit your review by filling out the form below.
 I will go over the information and contact you on whether or not I would like to review the book.

-I look forward to hearing from you with you!<br>
+I look forward to hearing from you!<br>

 <!-- Change the width and height values to suit you best -->
 <div class="typeform-widget" data-url="https://cdlampley.typeform.com/to/UiZTF7" data-text="Book Review Request" style="width:100%;height:500px;"></div>